PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Related work

 The point-to-point and point-to-plane~\cite{Tian2017a} denote the earliest attempts for the establishment of point-based objective quality metrics.
 The former measures the Euclidean distance between point coordinates, while the latter relies on the projected error of distorted points across reference normal vectors.
-In both metrics, the Mean Square Error (MSE) or the Hausdorff distance (HSD) is applied over the individual, per point error values, in order to deliver a global degradation score.
+In both metrics, the \acrfull{mse} or the Hausdorff distance is applied over the individual, per-point error values, to deliver a global degradation score.
 In~\cite{Javaheri2020a}, the generalized Hausdorff distance is proposed to mitigate the sensitivity of the Hausdorff distance in outlying points, by excluding a percentage of the largest individual errors.
-The geometric Peak-Signal-to-Noise-Ratio (PSNR), defined in~\cite{M39966} for both metrics to account for differently scaled contents, was also revised in~\cite{Javaheri2020c}.
-Specifically, the voxel grid's diagonal originally used as the peak value, was then replaced by the average over distances between neighbors in 3D space or after projection onto local planes, to represent the content's intrinsic or rendering resolution, respectively.
+The geometric \acrfull{psnr}, defined in~\cite{M39966} for both metrics to account for differently scaled contents, was revised in~\cite{Javaheri2020c} to consider the content's intrinsic or rendering resolution.
 The plane-to-plane metric is described in~\cite{Alexiou2018a} and estimates the angular similarity of tangent planes, as expressed through unoriented normals.
 The point-to-distribution metric, introduced in~\cite{Javaheri2020b}, computes the Mahalanobis distance between a distorted point and a reference neighborhood.
-The PC-MSDM~\cite{Meynet2019a} evaluates the similarity of local curvature statistics, extracted after quadric fitting in support regions.
+The PC-MSDM~\cite{Meynet2019a} evaluates the similarity of local curvature statistics, extracted after quadratic fitting in support regions.

+Previous metrics examine only geometric distortions.
+A few more recent attempts employ textural-only information, albeit, the majority of metrics incorporate both geometric and textural information.
+Specifically, the first texture-only metric follows the point-to-point logic and measures the \acrshort{mse} or \acrshort{psnr}~\cite{M40522}, analogously to the well-known 2D image counterpart.
+More sophisticated texture-only paradigms are proposed in~\cite{Viola2020a}, which compute histograms or correlograms of luminance and chrominance components, to characterize color distributions.